 - I use a special trick to divide the mixture into four perfectly even parts: press the mixture down into the bowl and use your finger to draw lines into the surface dividing it into quadrants.
 Now, you know exactly how much to use for each patty.

-How to cook everything in one skillet
+How to make Salisbury Steak and Mushroom Gravy in one skillet

 Cooking the Salisbury Steak and the Mushroom Gravy in one skillet enhances flavor AND saves time.